 Better The Devil You Don’t Know?

-In their defence, Professor John Newton, PHE’s director of health improvement, said: “While research on e-cigarettes continues to emerge we must act on what the current evidence tells us.
+Professor John Newton, PHE’s director of health improvement, said: “While research on e-cigarettes continues to emerge we must act on what the current evidence tells us.

 “There is widespread academic and clinical consensus that while not without risk, vaping is far less harmful than smoking.
 This view is held by many across the world.”